klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 modern SSDs would require an very expensive storage architecture so in fact any storage system would still be a compromise between bandwidth, capacity and cost.

+One should also not be blinded by the bandwidth advantage of SSDs.
+It is true that in equal circumstances, an SSD will usually be faster than its hard disk cousin for an operation.
+However, SSDs are also very sensitive to the file access pattern.
+Some very high bandwidth SSDs actually slow down to 1% of their maximum bandwidth when doing small random serialised accesses (the latter occurring when synchronous I/O from a single thread is used, which is not uncommon in applications that were not written by more experienced programmers).

 ???
 "Nice to know"
     Around 2010 a file storage expert at KU Leuven looked at how storage was used on their cluster to determine which type of storage should be bought.
 It turned out that the